keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/response-url.md

 [Common stopping conditions](/extend/generic-extractor/configuration/api/pagination/#stopping-strategy) also apply.

 ## Examples
+This section provides three API pagination examples where the Response URL Scroller is used.

 ### Basic Configuration
 To configure pagination for an API that supports the [JSON API specification](http://jsonapi.org/format/#fetching-pagination),